ska-telescope/developer.skatelescope.org/src/tools/continuousintegration.rst

 - Try and have the stages complete as fast as possible.

     - In some cases it may be possible to parallelize jobs.
 For example, unit tests and static analysis could be run in parallel.
-- If a job fails, the pipeline will be aborted and the cause of the failure needs to be addressed.
 - All projects must include all the stages listed below.
 - Project dependencies must be stored in, and made available from the SKA software repository.
 - All tests must pass on the “master” branch and should be kept stable.
-- Every stage should have some kind of JUnit output to indicate success or failure.
-In the case of failure it should display the error messages.

 Stages
 ______